Today’s home renovation trends show that we like our houses to work harder and smarter for the money we invest in them.

 We continue to choose maintenance-free siding that lives as long as we do, but with a lot less upkeep.
 But more and more we’re opting for fiber-cement siding, one of the fastest-growing segments of the siding market.
 It’s a combination of cement, sand, and cellulosic fibers that looks like wood but won’t rot, combust, or succumb to termites and other wood-boring insects.

-At $5 to $11 per sq. ft., installed, fiber-cement siding is more expensive than paint-grade wood, vinyl, and aluminum siding.
-Still, it's a solid investment.
-If you should decide to sell your house, you'll recover 83% of the project cost, according to the "Remodeling Impact Report" from the National Association of REALTORS®.
+At a cost of $18,600, cement siding is more expensive than some other options but still it's a solid investment.
+If you decide to sell your house, you'll recover 86% of the project cost, according to the "Remodeling Impact Report" from the National Association of REALTORS®.

 Maintenance is limited to a cleaning and some caulking each spring.
 Repaint every seven to 15 years.
 Wood requires repainting every four to seven years.